jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

 In addition to the architectural analysis above, several issues become glaringly apparent when deploying large-scale clusters in real-world production environments:

----

-### 3. Exponential Growth of Partitions and Replicas:
+### Exponential Growth of Partitions and Replicas:

 1. **Traffic Isolation Leading to Rapid Growth**:
    To meet business demands, traffic isolation has become a standard requirement in the industry.
 This often includes isolating environments (e.g., prod, stage, release) or adopting regional/zone-based isolation (commonly termed "set-based" in many companies).
 A straightforward and efficient way to achieve this is by leveraging queues to simulate separation.
 However, in a unified company-wide cluster, this requirement is used by various departments, both large and small, leading to exponential proliferation of queues.
 This queue expansion results in a corresponding increase in partitions, which subsequently causes a multipliers-level surge in replica counts.

 2. **Consumption Model Leading to Growth**:
-   Kafka’s consumption model enforces that a queue's partition can only be consumed by a single consumer.
+   Kafka's consumption model enforces that a queue's partition can only be consumed by a single consumer.
 When users produce messages using hash keys or when the number of consumers increases, additional partitions must be created to accommodate new consumers.
 In such scenarios, partition resource consumption does not stem from increased traffic but simply from the growing number of consumers.
 This tight coupling between the number of consumers and partitions significantly drives up partition counts.

 The exponential growth of partitions and replicas leads directly to an increase in the number of fragmented files being written, compounding performance issues.
 For instance, if a single machine hosts over 3,000 partitions, with three replicas managed, this often approaches 10,000 partitions.
 This has several critical repercussions:

 1. **Disk Random I/O caused by Fragmented Files**:
    Writing thousands of fragmented files concurrently poses significant challenges.
 Leader replicas directly influence client-side sending latency as they are written, while follower replica writes—especially with ack=-1 settings—also impact leader latencies.
 Even during client-side reads (limited to leader replicas), the increased partition count exacerbates random read problems.
-It’s important to note that even with SSDs, excessive random I/O severely reduces disk performance.
+It's important to note that even with SSDs, excessive random I/O severely reduces disk performance.

 2. **Page Cache Pollution**:
    This issue is inherent to Kafka and escalates sharply with the growth of replica counts on a single machine.
 Both reads and writes rely on the page cache, but since page cache size is limited, an increase in fragmented files results in heightened contention for cache resources, degrading performance.